SatelCreative/satel-client-deployment/README.md

 # Satel Client Deployment
-This centralized GitHub actions to deploys client for a webapp
+This centralized GitHub action deploys client for a webapp

 ## Usage
 ```yml